sanukag/ai-maintenance-assistant/docs/retrieval-evaluation.md

 Retrieval evaluation measures whether the search stage finds the passages that maintenance workers need before those passages are sent to the answer model.
-It provides a baseline for comparing chunk sizes, embedding configurations, score thresholds and later hybrid-retrieval changes.
+It provides a baseline for comparing chunk sizes, embedding configurations, score thresholds and hybrid-retrieval settings.

 The evaluator does not call the answer provider.
 It uses the configured embedding provider to search the local corpus, so an OpenAI-backed run sends the